-This AP was posted for public comment Oct.
-16 - Nov.
-29, 2019.
+This AP was posted for public comment on October 16, 2019.
 The AP was posted online in English and Spanish.
 Public notices were published in eight newspapers including The Advocate, the state's journal of record and a press release was distributed.
 Public comments have been recorded at the two public hearings held prior to the beginning of the AP's 45-day public comment period, as well as at two public hearing held during the public comment period.
-A summary of these hearings follows below.